The Art of Busy

 “Doing nothing is better than being busy doing nothing.” ― Lao Tzu

 Earthing is a form of self-care and one of my favorites, I might add!
 This term is tossed around a lot these days.
 In a way, I find it rather amusing, if not saddening, that there’s an actual term for spending time in nature.
 For some of us, the word earthing may bring about thoughts of grounding in electricity.
 Interestingly, in a similar fashion, it is almost the same concept for humans.
 Simply put, it is to connect with the Earth, to establish a reciprocal type of healing and recharge between humans and Mother Earth.

-When I first wrote this article, I hadn’t found concrete proof of the benefits of Earthing.
+When I first wrote this article, I hadn’t found concrete evidence of the benefits of Earthing.
+However, in recent years Earthing has become increasingly popular.
+There are now books, articles, and movies that talk about Earthing.
 Whether or not the benefits of earthing are entirely plausible, who couldn’t stand to benefit from taking the time to slow down and spend some time in nature?

 So exactly how does one practice Earthing?
 Simply put, disconnect, and reconnect.
 Disconnect by walking away from your computer, cell phone, and any other electrical device.
 Step outside.
 Reconnect by removing your shoes and walking on the Earth!
 Any place, anywhere… the beach, a park, a lake, a mountain trail, or even your backyard.
 Winter, spring, summer, fall…any time of the year and any time of the day.
 Focus and meditate on the beauty of nature.

 Take time to appreciate the imperfect perfection that nature has to offer.

 So the next time someone asks you, “how have you been?”
 Take a moment to think…how have YOU been?
 Have you taken some time for yourself?
 Have you invested some time in genuine self-care?
 Have you practiced the “art of doing nothing”?